Go For the Goal

-The New Year is right around the corner.
-A clean slate, an open calendar and the opportunity for change!
+The New Year is a clean slate, an open calendar and the opportunity for change.
 New beginnings are exciting, and resolutions, so it seems, are a great way to step into a healthier way of life.

 So, inspired to improve wellness and achieve better balance in all areas of our lives, we jump in with all the gusto we’ve got ready to tackle it all.

 Whether your goal is to lose weight, quit smoking, reduce stress or start an exercise program, New Year’s resolutions offer up the best of our intentions.
 But all too frequently we start the journey ready and inspired, only to find come February 1st, our focus has shifted and our energy depleted.

 All About Goals

 What if this year is different?
 What if this year, you couple your intentions with a strategy to move you forward successfully day by day?

 Studies have shown that those individuals who turn intentions into specific goals (which are much more action-oriented) are more likely to achieve their objectives, especially when life presents roadblocks.
 And it all starts by setting realistic, achievable and well-defined goals.